mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "I'll be right there," I told her, and she gave me a nod before heading back.

 My bundman, Kipnu, was standing over the stove, wearing nothing more than his house shorts and a tired face.
-He looked up and cast a placid smile across his face - the kind that reminded me why I loved him.
+He looked up at me as I entere the room and cast a placid smile across his face - the kind that reminded me why I loved him.
 I walked up to hug and nuzzle him good morning.
 Melna was squatting at a table in the great room, reading her daily missive.

 "Anything new?", I asked her.